ariel215/chip8/chip8cc/README.md

 ## Roadmap
 1. Labels (completed)
-1a. static data:
+1. static data:
     - BYTES pseudoinstruction
     - followed by 1 or more bytes in hex
     - terminated by a semicolon
+    - implement layout
+3. ISel
+   - switch from chip8 ASM to low-level register IR
+   - add pointers and pointer dereferencing
+   - add arrays and structs
 2. RegAlloc
    - expand registers from v0..v15 to an arbitrary number
-3. ISel
-   - replace asm instructions with more standard operations
-   - add pointers and pointer dereferencing
-4. Arrays and structs
 5. Functions, stack frames, stack pointer
 6. Types and type-checking
 7. TBD...